microsoft/azure-pipelines-tasks/Tasks/AzureRmWebAppDeployment/README.md

-# AzureRM Web App Deployment
+#  Azure App Service Deployment: ARM

 ## Overview

-The AzureRM Web App Deployment task is used to deploy [Web Apps](https://azure.microsoft.com/en-in/documentation/articles/app-service-web-overview/) and [WebJobs](https://azure.microsoft.com/en-us/blog/webjobs-goes-into-full-production/) to Azure.
+The Azure App Service Deployment task is used to update Azure App Service to deploy [Web Apps](https://azure.microsoft.com/en-in/documentation/articles/app-service-web-overview/) and [WebJobs](https://azure.microsoft.com/en-us/blog/webjobs-goes-into-full-production/) to Azure.
 The task works with the [Azure Resource Manager APIs](https://msdn.microsoft.com/en-us/library/azure/dn790568.aspx) only.
 The task works on cross platform agents running Windows, Linux or Mac and uses the underlying deployment technologies of [Web Deploy](https://www.iis.net/downloads/microsoft/web-deploy) and [Kudu](https://github.com/projectkudu/kudu/wiki/REST-API).
 The task works for ASP.NET, ASP.NET Core 1 and Node.js based web applications.

 The task is **under development and is available to a limited set of accounts on Visual Studio Team Services (VSTS)**.
 The [video](https://www.youtube.com/watch?v=uQ2qCmaZ_Ag&feature=youtu.be) describes the features that are available in the task currently.